johnjasa/practical_optimization/Content/Model differentiation/Common ways to compute derivatives.md

 - [ ] notebook text completed
 - [ ] notebook examples completed and checked

+Viz ideas:
+- [ ] simple finite difference manim visual
+- [ ] more complex FD visual where you show subtractive cancellation.
+- [ ] complex step is basically magic. some metaphor about how much a peanut means to a housefly vs what it means to an elephant. or how much 5 nanograms of silica matters to a processor vs a meteor
+- [ ] partial deriv computation by hand, showing the power rule or similar
+- [ ] walk through Jax or similar visually

 ## Main message
 There are many ways to compute partial derivatives: finite-differencing, complex-step, analytically by hand, or through algorithmic differentiation.
 The best method depends on your problem formulation, but the best implementation usually involves an intelligent mix of these methods.